Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

 \subsection{Learning from Human Videos}

 Many works have explored leveraging human videos to improve robot policies.
 A prominent line of research focuses on using diverse in-the-wild videos (e.g., YouTube) to improve generalization.
-Common strategies include pre-training visual representations \cite{kim2024openvla, radosavovic2023real, xie2024decomposing, nair2022r3m}, learning reward functions \cite{shao2020concept,chen2021learning, ma2022vip}, and predicting object motion \cite{bharadhwaj2025track2act, bahl2023affordances}.
-Despite their potential, these methods struggle to overcome the wide embodiment gap between humans and robots and still rely on extensive robot data.
+Common strategies include pre-training visual representations \cite{kim2024openvla, radosavovic2023real, xie2024decomposing, nair2022r3m}, learning reward functions \cite{ma2022vip, pertsch2022crossdomaintransfersemanticskill, chen2021learning, shao2020concept}, building world models \cite{yang2023learning, du2023learning, liang2024dreamitate, bharadhwaj2024gen2act, cheang2024gr}, and learning object motion priors \cite{bharadhwaj2025track2act, bahl2023affordances, wang2024vlm}.
+These methods struggle to overcome the wide embodiment gap between humans and robots and rely extensively on robot data. \citet{shi2025zeromimicdistillingroboticmanipulation} needs no robot data but only models post-grasp motion and requires manually collecting a goal image in the target scene.

-Alternative approaches leverage curated human video demonstrations, which simplify the problem by ensuring that the videos explicitly show task-relevant behaviors.
-While these videos must be manually collected, they are faster to gather compared to robot teleoperation data.
+Alternative approaches leverage curated human video demonstrations, which simplify the problem by ensuring that videos explicitly show task-relevant behaviors.
+While these videos must be manually collected, they are faster to gather relative to robot teleoperation data.
 Some works use human video demonstrations to learn motion priors \cite{bahl2022human, wang2023mimicplay, xu2023xskill, bharadhwaj2024towards}.
 MimicPlay \cite{wang2023mimicplay} trained a high-level planner using human videos alongside a plan-guided imitation learning policy trained with robot demonstrations.
 Other methods \cite{jang2022bc, jain2024vid2robot} rely on paired human video and robot data to bridge the embodiment gap.